Poker Pilgrim Resources

 MailerLite: We are currently building our email list (sign up in the sidebar!) using MailerLite.
 We have been very impressed by MailerLite’s ease of use, options, flexibility, and segmentation abilities.
 And best of all, it’s free when your list is small.
 We look forward to building our list to the point we need to start paying for the service.

 Billionaire Blog Club: We recently joined the Billionaire Blog Club to start building our SEO plan and figure out the deal with Pinterest.
-We keep reading that Pinterest is really just a big search engine and should be the major referrer to your blog.
+Pinterest is really just a big search engine and should be the major referrer to your blog.
 So we’re working through Paul Scrivens fabulous program to start pushing those levers hard.
 I have seen so many happy members that I’m crossing my fingers that this program will really help us launch!

 Making Sense of Affiliate Marketing: Michelle Schroeder-Gardner of the Making Sense of Cents blog teaches an incredible online course about how to get started with affiliate marketing on your blog called Making Sense of Affiliate Marketing.
 We took this course as we planned Poker Pilgrims.
 The course was thorough and detailed, complete with worksheets and step-by-step procedures explaining how to market, what to market, and where to market.
 The course also covers bringing more traffic to your blog and the magic of Pinterest.
 As I write, we are very early in the life of Poker Pilgrims, so I have no outcomes to report.
 However, we are following Michelle’s advice and hope to earn some affiliate income to contribute to our trip budget.
 While Michelle’s course is not cheap, I am hoping that in the end, it will have been worth it (and I will definitely let you know!)